-i can tell you this.. you are asking the right question..
+I can tell you this.. you are asking the right question..

 What Are Cambered Bar Curls?

 This is going to seem a bit silly but cambered bar curls are just curls that you do on a cambered bar.. literally.
 There are, of course, other curl workouts like reverse curls, hammer curls, regular curls, some of which can be done using a cambered bar.

 Cambered bar curls are curls that are performed on a bar that allows you to have a little bit more comfortable grip that is not so strenuous on your wrist.
 On a cambered bar your wrist are facing inwards at a 45 degree angle.

 This grip allows you to lift quite a bit more weight without tearing up your wrist joints in the process.
 It also allows you to focus more on lifting the weight and getting a full contraction of the muscle.
 This is particularly crucial for those on single set training sessions.

 Cambered Curl Bar Vs Straight Curl Bar

 How exactly is a cambered curl bar different than a straight curl bar you might ask.
-Well the main difference is that the cambered bar has several different angles in the bar allowing you to get a couple different grips on the bar when working both your triceps and your biceps.
+Well, the main difference is that the cambered bar has several different angles in the bar allowing you to get a couple of different grips on the bar when working both your triceps and your biceps.

 How To Do Cambered Bar Curls